HarperDB-Add-Ons/cf-auth-oauth2/README.md

 There's a Postman collection available in this repo - HarperDB OAuth.postman_collection

 ## Structure and Updates
 The majority of the functionality is contained in the helpers/authHelper.js file.
-Here the configuration is loaded and used to setup [the Fastify-OAuth2 library](https://github.com/fastify/fastify-oauth2), which is a wrapper around the [Simple OAuth2.0 library](https://github.com/lelylan/simple-oauth2).
+Here the configuration is loaded and used to set up [the Fastify-OAuth2](https://github.com/fastify/fastify-oauth2) library](https://github.com/fastify/fastify-oauth2), which is a wrapper around the [Simple OAuth2.0 library](https://github.com/lelylan/simple-oauth2).

-Refer to the fastify-oauth2 doc for a list of providers and to the simple-oauth2 documentation for additional configuration options.
+Refer to the fastify-oauth2 doc for a list of providers and the simple-oauth2 documentation for additional configuration options.

 ## Running Locally
 There's a Makefile located in this repo that will start a containerized instance of HarperDB with the Custom Function mounted to the src directory.